russellmate/top-rock-paper-scissors/README.md

 ## Built with

     - Semantic HTML5 markup
+    - CSS3
     - Javascript

 ## What I learned
 This was my first real Javascript project that was intened to put everything I have learned so far to the test.
 I learned a lot while working on this project, despite its small size, as I needed to figure out how to solve real programming problems, which is something that I had not done until now without explicit instruction.

 I correctly implemented loops, functions and DOM manipulation techniques for the first time in a real project here and am happy with how the end result turned out.
 The UI looks very basic as it was not my main concern here.
 I may revisit this and freshen the look up a bit in the future.

+## --new version

+After returning to this project 9 months later, I have cleaned up the Javascript code and added a CSS file with more user friendly styling.
+I have also added a reset button to return the game to it's starting position.